zowe/docs-site/docs/samples/ui.md

 # UI Samples

-Zowe allows extensions to be written in any UI framework through the use of an Iframe, or Angular and React.
-In this section, walkthroughs of various use cases will be provided along with code samples.
+Zowe allows extensions to be written in any UI framework through the use of an Iframe, or Angular and React natively.
+In this section, code samples of various use-cases will provided with install instructions.

 ::: warning Troubleshooting Suggestions:
 As Zowe is still in beta, not everything works as expected yet.
 If you are running into issues, try these suggestions: